-The indenture for the notes requires Cirsa Funding to make an offer to repurchase the notes at 101% of their principal amount if we experience a change of control, and Cirsa must make a payment to the Cirsa Funding under the funding loans in such amount.
-As described above, Cirsa depends on the cash flow of operating subsidiaries and the Cirsa Funding relies on payments by Cirsa under the funding loans to make payments on the notes, including offers to repurchase.
-The failure of Cirsa Funding to effect a change of control offer when required would constitute an event of default under the indenture.
-However, some important corporate events, such as leveraged recapitalizations that would increase the level of our indebtedness, would not constitute a "change of control" under the indenture.
+The Indentures require Cirsa Funding to make an offer to repurchase the notes at 101% of their principal amount if we experience a change of control, and Cirsa must make a payment to the Issuer under the funding loans in such amount.
+As described above, Cirsa depends on the cash flow of operating subsidiaries and the Issuer relies on payments by Cirsa under the funding loans to make payments on the notes, including offers to repurchase.
+The failure of Cirsa Funding to effect a change of control offer when required would constitute an event of default under the Indentures.
+However, some important corporate events, such as leveraged recapitalizations that would increase the level of our indebtedness, would not constitute a "change of control" under the Indentures.